xpack/web-doxygen/website/docs/api/files/src-datetime-cpp.md

 </div>
 <div class="doxyMemberDoc">

-Returns the current date, when <span class="doxyComputerOutput">includeTime</span> is set also the time is provided.
+Returns the current date, when <code>includeTime</code> is set also the time is provided.

 <dl class="doxyParamsList">